mikhail-chirkov/youbot_project/README.md

 # youbot_project
 Youbot MoveIt! project, based on gazebo simulation of youbot and generated moveit package.
 To fix some problems with gazebo physics [Grasp fix plugin](https://github.com/JenniferBuehler/gazebo-pkgs/wiki/The-Gazebo-grasp-fix-plugin) and [Gazebo link attacher](https://github.com/pal-robotics/gazebo_ros_link_attacher) are used.
+Tested ONLY for ROS Kinetic.

 To install add to catkin_ws and compile packages: